Best Free AI Automation Tools in 2024: A Deep Dive Review

 Bardeen: Free AI Automation Through Workflow Design

-Bardeen is a robust automation platform that leverages AI to connect various web applications and automate repetitive tasks.
+Bardeen is a automation platform that leverages AI to connect various web applications and automate repetitive tasks.
 Unlike some other AI tools focused on content creation, Bardeen concentrates on workflow automation, integrating with popular apps like Google Sheets, Notion, Salesforce, and more.

 Web Automation Features